 This error can be minimized by making the iron parts small so that they demagnetize themselves quickly.
 Another method is to work the iron parts at low values of flux density so that the hysteresis effects are small.

-Hysteresis may produce a 2 to 3 percent error.
+Hysteresis may produce a 2 to 3 percent errors in moving iron instruments.
 With the use of nickel iron alloys with narrow hysteresis loops, the error may be brought down to less than 0.05 per cent.

 The effect of temperature changes on moving iron instruments arises chiefly from the temperature coefficient of spring.
 The error may be 0.02 percent per ℃.
 In voltmeters, errors are caused due to self-heating of coil and series resistance.